sanjayy111/Learnease/README.md

 # 🎓 Learnease – EdTech Learning Platform

 A modern EdTech learning platform that allows students to learn through interactive modules, generate AI-based quizzes, and securely register or log in to manage their learning progress.
-The project replicates key features of online learning platforms using a MERN stack (MongoDB, Express, React, Node.js) with Tailwind CSS for styling and Gemini AI for intelligent quiz generation.
+The project replicates key features of online learning platforms using a MERN stack (MongoDB, Express, React, Node.js) with Tailwind CSS for styling .
 The entire platform is fully deployed on Vercel.

 ---